TedHusted/awake/awake.md/awake.md

 “Sure thing. —  Siri, ask the office bot to check Brent’s office to see if he left his phone there.”

-“We’d also like to ask about,” Park paused to check her notes, “— the procedural question regarding a software change — that Mr. Geller was handling before the crash.”
+“We’d also like to ask about …” Park pauses to check her notes. “— the procedural question regarding a software change — that Mr. Geller was handling before the crash.”

 Adrian furrowed his brow and leaned back in his ergonometric Aeron chair.
 “Ummm, is that pertinent to your investigation?”

 “Yes,” says Tate.
 “We’re wondering if anything might have been distracting Mr. Geller before the crash.”

-“He was probably proof reading documentation and letting the car drive.
+“I expect that he was proof reading documentation and letting the car drive.
 Brent had created some revolutionary code as a side project last week.
 He skipped a step before deploying it to production, and Brent was playing catch-up.
-The development team carefully reviewed the change set yesterday, and everyone is on board, including the co-CEOs.“
+The development team reviewed the change set yesterday in detail.
+Everyone is on board, including the co-CEOs.“

 Tate asks, “Is that what caused the improved hub feeds that everyone is talking about.”

 “You bet.
 That was all Brent.
 Best piece of coding I’ve ever seen.
-Brent’s code did not only improve the Association matches and hub feeds, it is a complete game-changer for how Ally interacts with users.
+Brent’s code improved the Association matches, hub feeds, and then some.
+It is a complete game-changer for how Ally interacts with users.
 The engagement metrics are through the roof.”

 “I hope he gets well soon,” says Park.